 Qualifications and Training

 All of our expedition guides have a Wilderness First Responder certification.
 Each year our guides complete a 40-hour training course, which includes kayak safety and rescue, wilderness medicine, and in-depth training in tides, wind, current and weather.
 Natural history is an equally important part of training, and instructors are selected from among our local experts: whale and bear biologists, geologists, and naturalists.

 In addition, our guides have the training and experience to:

 - Make things easier.
 Guides handle all trip planning, logistics, packing, and many camp chores.
 So relax and make the most of your trip!
 They provide complete instruction in kayaking and minimum impact camping.
 No experience is required for our trips!

 - Keep you safe.
 Our experienced guides are highly trained to anticipate and avoid dangers to help ensure your safety.
-While every outdoor activity entails an element of risk (we can't promise you won't get hurt), we have never had an injury during our twenty years in operation.
+While every outdoor activity entails an element of risk (we can't promise you won't get hurt), we have never had a serious injury during our twenty-five years in operation.